Watching You, Watching Me

-Watching You, Watching Me is the eighth and final studio album from American soul singer Bill Withers, released on Columbia Records in 1985.
+Watching You, Watching Me is the eighth and final studio album by American soul singer Bill Withers, released on Columbia Records in 1985.
 This was Withers' first release in six years and would prove to be his final album before he retired from popular music.

 Recording and release

 Withers spent several years writing and recording music that Columbia Records' parent company CBS Records rejected, leading to a span of seven years between this and his previous studio album, 'Bout Love.
 The working relationship deteriorated to the point where Withers said that he wanted to explode a bomb at their headquarters but the artist and label collaborated on promoting the album; this included a tour with Jennifer Holliday.

 Recording sessions and locations spanned at least four years: